Tyler Flowers: Chicago White Sox

 On December 4, 2008, Flowers and fellow Braves prospects Brent Lillibridge, Jonathan Gilmore and Santos Rodriguez were traded to the Chicago White Sox for Javier Vázquez and Boone Logan.

-On September 1, 2009, Flowers was called up from AAA Charlotte Knights after hitting .297 with 15 home runs and 56 RBI between AA Birmingham Barons and AAA Charlotte Knights.
+On September 1, 2009, Flowers was called up from the Triple–A Charlotte Knights after hitting .297 with 15 home runs and 56 RBI between the Double–A Birmingham Barons and Charlotte.
 He made his major league debut on September 3 and recorded his first major league hit on September 19, against the Kansas City Royals.
 In 10 games, Flowers finished the 2009 season batting .188 with no home runs and no RBIs.

-Flowers started the 2010 season at AAA Charlotte.
+Flowers started the 2010 season at Triple–A Charlotte.
 He hit .220 with 16 home runs and 53 RBI in 346 at-bats before getting another September call up.
 Flowers played in 8 games with the White Sox and only had 1 hit in 11 at-bats.

-Flowers again started the 2011 season at AAA Charlotte.
+Flowers again started the 2011 season at Triple–A Charlotte.
 There he hit .261 with 15 home runs and 32 RBI in 222 at-bats.
 He was then called up in July to serve as the backup to A. J. Pierzynski after Ramón Castro was placed on the disabled list.
 Flowers became the starting catcher in mid-August after an injury to Pierzynski.
 Flowers hit his first Major League home run on August 13, 2011, against Luke Hochevar and the Kansas City Royals.
 On August 28, 2011, while facing Jason Vargas and the Seattle Mariners, Flowers hit his first Major League grand slam.

 With the departure of veteran catcher A. J. Pierzynski in the offseason, Flowers became the starting catcher for the White Sox in 2013.
 An offseason injury adversely affected his offensive production, and Flowers was demoted to backup as the White Sox brought up one of their top prospects, Josh Phegley.
 Flowers left in early September to have season-ending shoulder surgery.
 After the season, Flowers signed a one-year deal for $950,000 with Chicago, avoiding arbitration.
 Flowers was named the starting catcher to begin the 2014 season.
 On May 26, 2014, Flowers received his first career ejection by Ron Kulpa for arguing a pitch that appeared low.
 He finished the year with a .241 batting average, 15 home runs and 50 runs batted in.

 Flowers and the White Sox on January 16, 2015, agreed to a one-year deal for $2.675 million avoiding arbitration.
 On April 25, 2015, Flowers was fined an undisclosed amount for his role in a brawl against the Kansas City Royals but was not suspended any games.
 On defense, in 2015 he had the weakest arm strength (77.3) of all major league catchers.
 The White Sox did not tender Flowers a contract for the 2016 season, making him a free agent.